Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

 Using a Chart to Check for Ovulation

-So you need to mark down your temperature each morning on a chart (you can make your own or print one off from the internet or use a temperature tracking app) and you can see from the results pretty accurately when ovulation has occurred.
+So you need to mark down your temperature each morning on a chart (you can make your own, print one off from the internet, or use a temperature tracking app) and you can tell pretty accurately from the results when ovulation has occurred.

 Once ovulation happens you will experience a shift in temperature upwards and this will last for most of the rest of your cycle.
 WebMD says that an expected shift would be around 0.5 degrees F.